 Preventive medicine is the cornerstone of a long and healthy life.
-At Triad Internal Medicine in Asheboro, North Carolina, Chelsea Poe, FNP, and Kirstie Ferrell, FNP, offer a wide range of preventive services to keep you from getting sick and help you avoid the progression of chronic illnesses.
+At Triad Internal Medicine in Asheboro, North Carolina, Chelsea Poe, FNP, Kirstie Ferrell, FNP, and Dr. Lee MD, PhD, MHA, offer a wide range of preventive services to keep you from getting sick and help you avoid the progression of chronic illnesses.
 Call the office or schedule a preventive medicine visit online today.

 Preventive medicine focuses on protecting your health, preventing disease, avoiding disability, and helping you avoid premature death.
 The foundational principle of preventive medicine is that it’s often easier to prevent acute and chronic illnesses than it is to treat them.

 Triad Internal Medicine offers a broad range of preventive medicine services to help patients manage their health and reduce medical costs long-term.